Want a Slimmer Wallet? Go Digital.

-For many people, this means simply a drivers license, debit card, credit card, and one or two other cards that you absolutely need on a daily or weekly basis.
-Anything else can be kept in a separate location at home, or even digitized in your mobile phone.
-In fact, with our Wally Case, some lucky minimalists have been able to quit carrying a wallet entirely. #goals
+Minimizing your daily carry is one of our missions here at Distil Union.
+In addition to slimmer wallets by design, we're always cheering people on to reduce bulk by carrying only the essentials.
+For many folks, this means simply a drivers license, debit card, credit card, and one or two other cards that are absolutely needed on a daily or weekly basis.
+Anything else can be kept in a backup wallet at home, or digitized in your mobile phone.
+Let's put that computer in your pocket to work...

-We've compiled these highly rated apps that will effectively help you slim down your everyday carry.
+You name it, there's an app for that.
+So we've compiled these highly rated apps that will effectively help you slim down your everyday carry.
 (Bonus: all of these are free or have free versions.)

-6. Evernote has untold powers of organization.
+Evernote has untold powers of organization.
 Digitize paper receipts (instead of cramming them into your wallet), scan documents, and easily share across all your devices.
 As Evernote says, "business card piles are the worst" — get the Premium version to link your snapshot with the person's LinkedIn profile, so networking becomes a little easier on you and your wallet.